AlisahibAmiraslan/Quiz-App-JS/README.md

 # Quiz-App-JS

-simple questions and simple answers :))
+simple questions and simple answers, do not be afraid:))